StevenDStanton/chat-joke/README.md

-#Chat Dice
+#Chat Joke
-A small and simple random number generator with flags to change the lowest possible number and add a modifier to rolls.
+A small hook into the icanhazdadjoke API

 ##Installation
 `npm i chat-joke`